nikolaPantelic98/CryptexPy/README.md

-# CryptexPy

-Welcome to CryptexPy.
-This script will fully encode your .txt file.
+# 🛡️ CryptexPy: Your Personal Vault for Text Files 📝

+Welcome to CryptexPy, a fortress for your text files.
+Imagine having a personal vault where you can store all your sensitive information, from passwords to secret notes, and no one but you holds the key.
+That's what CryptexPy is all about!

-## Features
+## 🌟 Features

-- Several layers of protection.
+- **Fort Knox for your files**: With several layers of protection, your text files are safe and secure.
-- Ideal for storing passwords and sensitive information.
+- **Ideal for secrets**: Perfect for storing passwords, secret notes, and sensitive information.

-## Requirements
+## 📚 Requirements

-- python3
-- pip3
+- Python 3: The power behind our script.
+- pip3: For installing all the necessary tools.
+- MySQL: Our choice of database for storing user credentials.

-## Installation
+## 🚀 Getting Started

-* Clone the repository to your local machine:
+1. Clone the repository to your local machine:

 ```
 git clone https://github.com/nikolaPantelic98/CryptexPy.git
 ```

-* Navigate to the directory:
+2. Navigate to the directory:

 ```
 cd CryptexPy
 ```

-* Install requirements.txt file:
+3. Install the necessary libraries:

 ```
 pip install -r requirements.txt
 ```

-* Install mysql and set up credentials.
+4. Install MySQL and set up your credentials.

+## 🎮 How to Use

-* Start the script:
+* Start the script with:

 ```
 python3 cryptex.py
 ```

-## Additional information
+## 🔍 Additional information

 - You will need mysql user and password to estabilish connection.
 - Commands: